 How to Make Pumpkin Pie Overnight Oats

-- make the pumpkin pie spice (unless you already have one)
+- Make the pumpkin pie spice mix, if using.

-Pour the can of coconut milk into a bowl or a 4-cup glass measuring cup.
-Fill the cup up to 3 ⅔ cups with cold water.
-Add the pumpkin puree and the vanilla extract and whisk until smooth.
+- Pour the can of coconut milk into a bowl or a 4-cup glass measuring cup.
+Fill the cup up to the 2-cup mark with cold water.
+Add the pumpkin puree, brown sugar, and vanilla extract and whisk until smooth.

 You have a couple of options when serving overnight oats.

-Serve the oats garnished: You can garnish your overnight oats when you serve them with whatever goes with the flavor of your oats.
-Use garnishes like fresh fruit, nuts, seeds, nut butter, jam or spreads, coconut, chocolate, whipped cream or coconut cream, spices, granola, or flavored syrups.
+- Serve the oats garnished: You can garnish your overnight oats when you serve them with whatever goes with the flavor of your oats.
+Use garnishes like fresh fruit, nuts, seeds, nut butter, jam or spreads, coconut, chocolate, whipped cream or coconut cream, spices, granola, or a drizzle of maple syrup.

 RECIPE TIP: If you're taking your oats to go and want to garnish them, don't forget to pack the garnish separately so that you can add it when you're ready to eat.

-Store your overnight oats in the fridge until serving.
+Store the overnight oats in the fridge until serving.
 Overnight oats last in the fridge for about 5 days or so, making them a great meal prep recipe.

 Overnight oats are oats made with a no-cook method of soaking the oats overnight in a specific ratio of oats to liquid.
 The soaked oats turn soft and creamy and easy to eat, all without cooking them.